DistributedWeb/ddrive/README.md

-# DDrive
+# dDrive
 [![Build Status](https://travis-ci.com/DistributedWeb/ddrive.svg?branch=master)](https://travis-ci.org/DistributedWeb/ddrive)

-DDrive is a secure, real-time distributed file system designed for easy P2P file sharing.
+dDrive is a secure, real-time distributed file system designed for easy P2P file sharing.

 It has a handful of cool features:
 * __Version Controlled__: Files are versioned by default, making it easy to see historical changes and prevent data loss.
-* __Composable__: Using our mount system, Hyperdrives can be nested within other Hyperdrives, enabling powerful multi-user collaboration tools.
+* __Composable__: Using our mount system, dDrives can be nested within other dDrives, enabling powerful multi-user collaboration tools.
-* __Shareable with One Link__: You can share an entire DDrive with others by sending them a single 32-byte key.
+* __Shareable with One Link__: You can share an entire dDrive with others by sending them a single 32-byte key.
 If you'd like more granularity, our mount system enables the fine-grained sharing of specific directories.
 * __Sparse Downloading__ By default, readers only download the portions of files they need, on demand.
 You can stream media from friends without jumping through hoops!
 Seeking is snappy and there's no buffering.
 * __Fast Lookups__: File metadata is stored in a distributed trie structure, meaning files can be located with minimal network lookups.
-* __Version Tagging__: You can assign string names to DDrive versions and store these within the drive, making it straightforward to switch between semantically-meaningful versions.
+* __Version Tagging__: You can assign string names to dDrive versions and store these within the drive, making it straightforward to switch between semantically-meaningful versions.

-DDrive can also be used in a variety of ways:
+dDrive can also be used in a variety of ways:
-* [__The Daemon__](https://github.com/distributedweb/ddrive-daemon): The DDrive daemon provides both a gRPC API for managing remote Hyperdrives, and a FUSE API that turns Hyperdrives into normal folders on your computer.
+* [__The Daemon__](https://github.com/distributedweb/ddrive-daemon): The dDrive daemon provides both a gRPC API for managing remote dDrives, and a FUSE API that turns dDrives into normal folders on your computer.
 * [__The Client__](https://github.com/distributedweb/ddrive-daemon-client): A Node.js client for the daemon.
 With this you can build services targeting remote drives.
-* [__Beaker__](https://dbrowser.com): An experimental browser that has first-class support for DDrive.
+* [__Beaker__](https://dbrowser.com): An experimental browser that has first-class support for dDrive.
-* [__Standalone__](#api): DDrive has flexible storage/networking interfaces, making it easy to embed within larger projects.
+* [__Standalone__](https://github.com/distributedweb/ddrive): dDrive has flexible storage/networking interfaces, making it easy to embed within larger projects.

 ## Installation
-If you're looking for a "batteries included" experience, check out the [DDrive daemon](https://github.com/distributedweb/ddrive-daemon).
+If you're looking for a "batteries included" experience, check out the [dDrive daemon](https://github.com/distributedweb/ddrive-daemon).

 For standalone use in your modules, you can install through NPM:
 ``` js